bernhardAxonIvy/doc/source/designer-guide/how-to/rule-engine.rst

 which rules apply and which rules to fire.

-To run the rule engine you have to use the Public API of the rule engine, e.g. in a script step or in a Java class.
+To run the rule engine you have to use the Public API of the rule engine, e.g., in a script step or in a Java class.
 Use ``ivy.rules`` to build and execute rules on data objects.
 First you will need to create a :public-api:`RuleExecutor </ch/ivyteam/ivy/rule/engine/api/IRuleExecutor.html>` with all rules.